W.W. Kington House

-The W. W. Kington House, at 109 Crooked St. in Mortons Gap, Kentucky, was built in 1911.
-It was listed on the National Register of Historic Places in 1988.
+The W. W. Kington House, at 109 Crooked Street in Mortons Gap, Kentucky, is a historic house built in 1911.
+It was listed on the National Register of Historic Places on December 13, 1988, and is part of the Hopkins County Multiple Property Submission (MPS).

+History

-It has elements of Italianate style and is one of few early brick houses built in Mortons Gap.
+The W. W. Kington House has elements of Italianate style and is one of few early brick houses built in Mortons Gap.
 The listing included the house and a contributing structure: an original hoop and dart cast-iron fence along the sidewalk.